neverfap-deluxe/nfd-api/ebook/bible/bible.md

-To better understand this, it can help to understand that in most cases our first response when we struggle or face difficultly is to react.
+To better understand this, it can help to understand that in most cases our first response when we struggle or face difficulty is to react.

 We think "Okay, things aren't working out and I'm not feeling too great, and I need to do something about it."

 Inherently problems can arise when we don't know what to do, and so in trying to react it simply makes us feel anxious, frustrated and depressed, as we try to scramble for a solution we do not have.

 In other cases what happens is that we can even begin to self-criticise in our hopelessness, usually as a form of motivation or reasoning to our struggle.

 "Why can't I do this?
 Why is this so hard?
 Why am I so stupid for not being able to figure this out?"

 Now the reason why I describe it as a fight is because much like screaming at a brick wall, reacting or being self-critical will always be a one-sided battle against yourself.